 - Hidden infections: yeast, fungus, bacteria, viruses

-- Environmental Exposures (air, water, food): antibiotics, heavy metals, chemicals, GMO foods
+- Environmental Exposures (air, water, food): antibiotics, heavy metals, chemicals, molds, GMO foods

 - Hormone Imbalance